-IMPORTANT NOTE: When there is excessive reflected power, the RF power will not be disabled unless the device is currently in a page where the REF reading is shown.
+IMPORTANT NOTE: In older versions, when there is excessive reflected power the RF power will not be disabled unless the device is currently in a page where the REF reading is shown.
 Pages where the REF reading does not show will not automatically go into ALERT / OffAir mode when the REF reading exceeds the 'Lim REF' value.